Boron: Preparation

 Elemental boron is rare and poorly studied because the pure material is extremely difficult to prepare.
 Most studies of "boron" involve samples that contain small amounts of carbon.
-Very pure boron is produced with difficulty because of contamination by carbon or other elements that resist removal.
+Highly pure boron is produced with difficulty because of contamination by carbon or other elements that resist removal.

 Some early routes to elemental boron involved the reduction of boric oxide with metals such as magnesium or aluminium.
 However, the product was often contaminated with borides of those metals.
 Pure boron can be prepared by reducing volatile boron halides with hydrogen at high temperatures.
 Ultrapure boron for use in the semiconductor industry is produced by the decomposition of diborane at high temperatures and then further purified by the zone melting or Czochralski processes.

 Reactions of the element

 Crystalline boron is a hard, black material with a melting point of above 2000 °C. Crystalline boron is chemically inert and resistant to attack by boiling hydrofluoric or hydrochloric acid.
 When finely divided, it is attacked slowly by hot concentrated hydrogen peroxide, hot concentrated nitric acid, hot sulfuric acid, or hot mixture of sulfuric and chromic acids.

-Since elemental boron is very rare, its chemical reactions are of little significance.
+Since elemental boron is rare, its chemical reactions are of little significance.
 The elemental form is not typically used as a precursor to compounds.
 Instead, boron compounds are produced from borates.

 When exposed to air, under normal conditions, a protective oxide or hydroxide layer forms on the surface of boron, which prevents further corrosion.
 The rate of oxidation of boron depends on the crystallinity, particle size, purity and temperature.
 At higher temperatures boron burns to form boron trioxide: